uviclibraries/smartphone-photography/index.md

 ## Why Smartphone Photography?

 Smartphone photography focuses on using your mobile device to take beautiful pictures.
-It proves that you do not need the newest gear to take amazing photos and that there are many features to be aware of while using your smartphone camera.
-Throughout these activities, you will become more familiar with your device and become a better photographer as you learn about critical elements (such as lighting, your key message and finishing touches)
+Just because you don't have a big fancy camera, or the newest smartphone, you can still take amazing photos with whichever smartphone camera you currently own.
+Throughout the following activities, you will become more familiar with your smartphone camera app and become a better photographer as you learn about critical elements such as lighting, the story you are trying to tell and photo editing on your smartphone.

 ## Learning objectives
 Participants by the end of this workshop will be able to perform at a basic level: